- Programs of Study

 For information about either of the above, please write to the Graduate Advisor of the relevant program.

 For specialization in Ancient Philosophy, there is a joint program involving faculty and courses in the Departments of Classics and Philosophy.
 Students who may wish to pursue this option should apply to either Classics or Philosophy, as appropriate, and will receive a Ph.D. in Classics or a Ph.D. in Philosophy.

 Applications are submitted electronically through the Graduate Division's online application website at http://www.grad.berkeley.edu/admissions/grad_app.shtml.
 The online application is available in early Fall.

-Applicants are judged by an Admissions Committee of 5 to 7 faculty members, including the Graduate Advisor.
+Applicants are read by an Admissions Committee of five or six faculty members, including the Graduate Advisor.
 The Committee represents a variety of specialties and interests, and different members assign somewhat different weights to the various criteria for admission, which include the following: